christopher-blackburn/Data-Economy/README.md

 ## Unpacking the Burning Glass Database

 The Burning Glass database consists of more than 200 million job postings from 2010 to 2019.
 The structured databases are contained in several ``zip`` files, while the unstructured data is contained in XML files.
+The main function for extracting the job posting text can be found in [getJobText.py](pre-processing/getJobText.py).
+You will need to modify the code to extract text from lists of filenames, but this is a straightforward extension (i.e., just use it in a loop).

 # 2. Proxying Time-Use Factors